 I have even been saying that now.
 It is my philosophy to make a bad first impression.
 Just as people in the dorm when I was in college never knew what to make of me, so it is 35 years later at Dell where I work today (and now at General Motors).

 I have found that by making a bad first impression, then I am starting at the bottom of the barrel.
 The only way from there is up.
 Sure there is a time when someone will not know what to think of me.
 After a while when they know me better they come to realize that I’m not that bad of a person.
 In all the time I have been at Dell (12 years), I have found only a couple of instances where someone couldn’t get past that first bad impression.

-For some reason when someone has a low opinion of me and then find out that I’m not so bad, it seems that they like me more than if they understood who I was right off the bat.
+For some reason when someone has a low opinion of me and then find out that I’m not so bad, it seems that they get along with me better than if they understood who I was right off the bat.
 Maybe it’s because they have set lower expectations and I surpassed them.
 I’m not sure.

 When I think back about Larry the Bakery Man now, I realize the reason that I could nail him so quickly as having a good soul was because he was just like a certain Power Plant man that I had encountered the summer before.
 He was a welder.
 He would give you the same scowl when he looked at you… or well… when he looked at me.